mkrogemann/try-until/README.md

 What's next?
 ============

+Pull requests, issue reports and feedback in general are appreciated.

-Please let me know what's missing/what would make sense for you
+Please let me know what's missing / what would make sense for you